Techimium/repeaterly/readme.txt

 With Repeaterly Pro, you can:

-- Create a custom loop grid with Elementor templates for ACF Repeater fields just like **Elementor Pro's loop builder** for different post type even **without Elementor Pro**.
+- Create a custom loop grid or carousel with Elementor templates for ACF Repeater fields just like **Elementor Pro's loop builder** for different post type even **without Elementor Pro**.

 - Use any Elementor widget inside your loop grid template and pull dynamic data from custom fields.